 Selecting an Antibiotic

-Each antibiotic is effective only against certain bacteria.
-In selecting an antibiotic to treat a person with an infection, doctors estimate which bacteria are likely to be the cause.
+Each antibiotic is effective only against certain types of bacteria.
+In selecting an antibiotic to treat a person with an infection, doctors evaluate which bacteria are likely to be the cause.
 For example, some infections are caused only by certain types of bacteria.
 Sometimes one antibiotic is predictably effective against all of the bacteria that are most likely to be causing an infection and so further testing may not be needed.

 Antibiotics that are effective in the laboratory do not necessarily work in an infected person.
 The effectiveness of the treatment depends on